Rural society in China: Village life and expressive culture

 Traditional Chinese village life focused on agricultural, ritual, and festival activities based closely on seasonal and environmental requirements.
 Early Western studies of Chinese village life dealt with villages in Hong Kong or Taiwan as mainland China was not accessible to Western scholars at that time.
 For a useful compendium of studies on the Hong Kong New Territories see James L. Watson and Rubie S. Watson (2004), which comprises studies based on fieldwork carried out from 1969 to 1997.
 For studies of village life in Taiwan see Seaman (1978), and Ahern and Gates (1981).
 In the 1980s and 1990s it became possible to undertake fieldwork in mainland China.
 Anthropologists working in the mainland noticed the revival of pre-1949 religious and festival practices throughout rural China in the post-Mao era.

 During the 1980s and 1990s, the diversity of religious practice in rural China increased, including state-sanctioned churches, mosques, Buddhist temples, and folk religious practice.
+In the 1980s, the number of Protestants in rural China increased rapidly.

+Funerals in rural villages can last for days and include thousands of people and complex funeral rituals.

 Thomas David DuBois investigated village life in Cang County, Hebei, from 1997 to 2002.
 According to DuBois: "What has remained constant is that religion continues to permeate all aspects of life in rural North China," (DuBois 2005, p.
 2).

-Funerals in rural villages can last for days and include thousands of people and complex funeral rituals.

 Thousands of temples were rebuilt at village and county level in the reform era (post 1978).
 Temples provide entertainment and festival occasions as well as religious activity.
 According to Adam Yuet Chau, who studied the Dragon King Temple in rural Shaanbei in north China, the temple was the focus of entertainments such as folk operas, dance troupes, storytellers, and musicians (Chao, 2006, p.
 242).
 He argues further that "Temple associations…have played an important role in expanding folk cultural space and the agrarian public sphere in contemporary China" (Chau, 2006, 242) Temple activities promote good community relations and offer assurance of mutual help in time of need (Chau, Miraculous Response, 144).
 For studies of the role of temples in the revival of Taoist sacrifices in Fujian see Dean (1993).
 He notes the importance of temples in the economic, political, and social life of the village (Dean,1993, 17).
 David Johnson has studied the close relationship between village temple opera and territorial units known as shȇ (Johnson 2009).
 He claims that village-level communal rituals were "the highest expression of the values and beliefs of ordinary people" (Johnson 2009, 10).